-Federal Water Management Plans (PL 102-575, 1992)
+Federal Water Management Plans

+(PL 102-575, 1992)

-- Water supply contract holders must prepare and submit a WMP pursuant to CVPIA requirements - those who receive less than 2,000 AF per year for agricultural or urban purposes or irrigate less than 2,000 acres of land are exempt. - The CVPIA criteria requires implementation of five "non-exemptible" Best Management Practices. - WMPs are to be updated every five years and submitted to USBR.
+- Water supply contract holders must prepare and submit a WMP pursuant to CVPIA requirements - those who receive less than 2,000 AF of water per year for irrigation or irrigate less than 2,000 acres of land are exempt. - The CVPIA criteria requires implementation of five "nonexemptible" Best Management Practices. - A guidebook is provided by Reclamation to assist water supply contract holders with preparing a WMP. - WMPs are to be updated every five years and submitted to Reclamation.